-This Biscoff ice cream is takes the crunchy, buttery caramel flavours of Biscoff biscuits and turns them into a delicous ice cream.
+This Biscoff ice cream takes the crunchy, buttery caramel flavors of Biscoff biscuits and turns them into a delicious ice cream.

 What is Biscoff?

 Biscoff also called Lotus Biscoff is a type of spice biscuit or cookie made in Belgium, Europe.
 It has a buttery caramel flavours.
 The generic name for this type of traditional crispy, spice cookies from Belgium is Speculoos.
 Biscoff is a particular brand of these biscuits.
 The biscuits are the original but you can get this delicious flavour in spreads and other sweet treats.

 Biscoff spread: available from some supermarkets, speciality stores and online.
 I use crunchy biscoff spread in this recipe because that's what I could get, but you could use smooth to if you prefer.

 Biscoff biscuits: an optional mix-in to add extra crunch and texture to the ice cream, and to serve it with.

 Brown sugar: also called light brown sugar, to add some extra sweetness to the ice cream.
 Brown sugar complements the caramel notes in this recipe but you could use other types of sugar such as white or raw if you prefer.